The simplest and easiest defense mechanism.

-We simply take what you just said and flip it back on to you.
+We simply take what you just said and try to flip it back onto you.

 We question your credibility.

-If you stumble over your words, (possibly because we are talking over top of you), we will pick on you about that.
+If you stumble over your words, (possibly because we are talking over top of you), we will jump on you:

 "Well, look, you can't even talk, so why would anyone listen to you?!"

 This usually goes hand in hand with another behavior: Attaching emotional content to a logistical situation.
-The most common emotion usually attached is anger, and it often appears disproportionate to the situation.
+The most common emotion attached is anger, and it is often disproportionate to the situation.

 "So were supposed to just stand by and let him kill his own people?"